Q: What is the date of the event?

 A: The race starts at 10:00pm on the F Street bridge over the Arkansas River at 7,000 feet elevation.

 Q: I have never ridden the Vapor Trail 125, but would like to ride.
 Why do you require riders to submit resumes in order to register for the event?

 A: This event is somewhat unique.
-It takes more than skills on the bike.
+It takes more than pure fitness or skills on the bike.
 Read the Event Details page for some insight.

 Q: How many Aid Stations will there be and how far between Aid Stations?

 Q: What can I expect at Aid Stations?